 If you have questions about the CFI Speakers Bureau, please contact the CFI Outreach Department at outreach@centerforinquiry.

 Viewpoints and information presented by speakers do not necessarily reflect the viewpoints of, nor should they be attributed to, CFI or its affiliates, or any of their directors or officers.

 Topics: Activism & Organizing, Education, Politics, Religion, Social Issues & Movements

 Subtopics: Atheist/secular movement, Critical thinking, Free expression issues, Islam, Leaving religion, Religious criticism, Religious extremism, Separation of church and state, Social media

-Faisal is an Iraqi-born award-winning human rights activist, satirist, speaker and writer.
-He is an advocate for Universal Human Rights, secularism and the free market of ideas, and is enthusiastic about the intersection of technology and advocacy.
-He is also the founder of multiple online platforms that together have more than 400,000 subscribers and millions of …Learn more about Faisal Saeed Al-Mutar >
+Faisal is an Iraqi-born award-winning counter extremism advocate, satirist, and speaker.
+He is an advocate for Universal Human Rights, enlightenment values and the free market of ideas, and is enthusiastic about the intersection of technology and advocacy.
+He is also the founder of multiple online platforms that together have more than 400,000 subscribers and millions …Learn more about Faisal Saeed Al-Mutar >

 Topics: Atheism & Secularism, Politics, Psychology, Social Issues & Movements